velsabari/Guvi-Day-1-Task/readme.md

                  Internally, JavaScript engines use various mechanisms to represent objects.
 One common representation is the property map, a data structure that associates property names with values.
 Each object has a hidden property map that stores its properties and their corresponding values.

 Reference to the Prototype:
+                 JavaScript follows a prototype-based inheritance model.
+Objects can inherit properties and methods from other objects known as prototypes.
+The internal representation includes a reference to the prototype of the object, forming a prototype chain.

 // Creating a prototype object const personPrototype = {